mickfuzz/phd4/_posts/2021-12-30-project-and-design-approaches.md

 **Diverse ways to participate** There is a great variety of forms of engagement with this kind of online community.
 You may just play others games, or just comment.
 You may use it to create your own projects but not engage in the more social elements of the creative process.
 You may like a smaller section of the community become extremely active in creating and collaborating with others on many projects.

-**Encouraging project iteration** - remixing and easy of self remixing - encourages sharing drafts for feedback - comments encourage new features.
+**Encouraging project iteration** Remixing and ease of self remixing - encourages sharing drafts for feedback - comments encourage new features.

 **Supportive and authentic audience of fellow creators** due to high numbers likely to find peers interested in subject matter and proficient in coding techniques.
 This encourages collaboration between community users.
 The potential and depth of collaboration of this community can be impressive.
 Researchers Roque and colleagues [-@cress_supporting_2016] have described this in detail see - http://tiny.cc/scratch-community.
 In this deep dive analysis of the community and of particular is the process if of individuals finding each other on the community, grouping together by forming a group called a _studio_ and then recruiting other members to work on joint projects.
 This is very sophisticated behaviour mimicking real production processes carried out by young people with a high degree of independence, although they are only a very small proportion of the online Scratch creators.